 Under Section 21 of the Occupational Health and Safety Act 2004 the employer has a duty to provide and maintain a healthy and safe working environment.
 This includes providing a safe system of work, information, training, supervision, and where appropriate personal protective equipment.
-Under Section 26, persons who manage or control workplaces must ensure that the workplace and the means of entering and leaving it are safe and without risks to health. (see summary of Duties of Employers)
+Under Section 26, persons who manage or control workplaces must ensure that the workplace and the means of entering and leaving it are safe and without risks to health. (see summary of Duties of Employers and Duties of 'others')

 In addition to the Act, the following Acts, Regulations and Australian Standards, may be relevant to this hazard in your workplace:

 - Compliance Code - Workplace amenities and work environment, in particular the section Responding to emergencies;